milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 ### Configuring Version Updates

-Whereas the security updates are triggered when vulnerabilities are found, with version updates configured, PRs are raised as soon as a new version of a dependency becomes available.
+While security updates are triggered by the discovery of vulnerabilities, version updates allow you to keep all your dependencies up-to-date as soon as new versions are released.
+With version updates enabled, Dependabot will automatically raise pull requests whenever it detects a new version of a dependency in your configured package ecosystems.

+To enable this, you add a `dependabot.yml` file to your repository (typically under `.github/dependabot.yml`).
+Below is a sample configuration and a breakdown of its options:

 <!-- {% raw %} -->
 ```yaml